Rory O'Donnell, 1st Earl of Tyrconnell

-Rory O'Donnell, 1st Earl of Tyrconnell (Irish: Rudhraighe (Note: Paul Walsh notes that Rudhraighe is the correct spelling of this nobleman's name, according to traditional Irish orthography.) Ó Domhnaill; 1575 – 28 July 1608), was an Irish Gaelic lord and the last lord of Tyrconnell prior to the Plantation of Ulster.
-He succeeded his older brother Hugh Roe O'Donnell and in 1603 became the first to be styled the Earl of Tyrconnell.
-In 1607, following their defeat in the Nine Years' War, Tyrconnell and his wartime ally Hugh O'Neill, Earl of Tyrone, fled Ireland for mainland Europe.
+Rory O'Donnell, 1st Earl of Tyrconnell (Irish: Rudhraighe Ó Domhnaill; (Note: Paul Walsh notes that Rudhraighe is the correct spelling of this nobleman's name, according to traditional Irish orthography.)
+1575 – 18 July [N.S.
+28 July] 1608), (Note: Unless otherwise stated, all dates before 1752 are given in the Julian calendar.) was an Irish earl and soldier.

+A member of the O'Donnell clan of Tyrconnell, he fought alongside his older brother Hugh Roe O'Donnell during the Nine Years' War against the Tudor government.
+Following Hugh Roe's death, Rory surrendered to royal forces and in September 1603 was created 1st Earl of Tyrconnell.
+Rory was his brother's tanist but his claim to the chieftainship was disputed by his cousin Niall Garbh O'Donnell.
+(Note: Rory was Hugh Roe's tanist (designated heir).
+Per the terms of his surrender, Rory was required to give up his Gaelic titles and thus was never traditionally inaugurated as the O'Donnell clan chief.
+His cousin Niall Garve had himself inaugurated as clan chief in Kilmacrennan, but his right to rule Tyrconnell was not recognised by English society nor the majority of the Gaelic population.
+Practically speaking, Rory ruled Tyrconnell up until the Flight of the Earls.)

+In 1607, Tyrconnell and his wartime ally Hugh O'Neill, Earl of Tyrone, fled Ireland for mainland Europe in what is known as the Flight of the Earls.
 Tyrconnell died of a fever shortly after settling in Rome.
+After his death, his lands were requisitioned as part of the Plantation of Ulster.
+His son Hugh Albert O'Donnell succeeded him as 2nd Earl of Tyrconnell.

 Early life

 Born in 1575, Rory O'Donnell was the second son of Irish lord Sir Hugh McManus O'Donnell and his second wife Iníon Dubh.
 Hugh McManus reigned as Chief of the Name and Lord of Tyrconnell from 1566 until his 1592 abdication in favour of Rory's older brother Hugh Roe O'Donnell.
 Iníon Dubh was a Scottish aristocrat of Clan MacDonald of Dunnyveg.

-Rory's full-siblings included Hugh Roe, Nuala, Manus, Mary, and Cathbarr.
+Rory's full-siblings included Hugh Roe, Nuala, Manus, Mary, and Caffar.
 Rory's older half-siblings (children of his father's first wife) included Donal and Siobhán.

 In July 1588, Sir Hugh promised Rory to the government as a pledge for good behaviour, though this does not seem to have been accepted.